5 Ways to Win in a Zero-Click SERP

 3. Target Keywords with High CTRs

 No two businesses are identical.
 The same can be said for click-through rates.
 While there are plenty of CTR models on the web, we prefer mapping our own.
 This can be done by exporting search queries from Google Search Console and pasting them into our Excel template.
 Follow the instructions to chart your click-through rate and identify keywords with above-average click-through rates.
-Now what?
+Then what?

 1. Analyze the SERP.